 Individuals:

-Especially for environmentally conscious consumers, the disposal of shipping packaging will become easier and more feasible, as materials must be better labeled.
-Furthermore, it could lead to less packaging waste in private households overall, as packaging is to be minimized and fewer filler materials used.
+The regulation also impacts private households and you as an individual.
+Especially for environmentally conscious consumers, the disposal of packaging will become easier and more feasible, as materials must be better labeled.
+Furthermore, there could be less packaging waste in private households overall, as packaging is to be minimized and fewer filler materials used.

-Positive aspects of the regulation
+Positive aspects of the regulation (EU) 2025/40

 Circular Economy

 Overall, the PPWR is a significant and important step towards sustainability and circular economy within the EU.
 The legal anchoring of these topics – particularly Extended Producer Responsibility (EPR) – is of great importance.
-And the countries have more concrete obligations to implement.

 Deposit Systems